Mainly dry weather expected in most parts of country

-Mainly dry weather is expected in most parts of the country, while cold in northern areas during the next twelve hours.
+Mainly dry weather is expected in most parts of the country, while cold in hilly areas during the next twelve hours.

 Temperature of some major cities recorded this morning:

-Islamabad nine degree centigrade, Lahore fourteen, Karachi twenty-two, Peshawar eleven, Quetta one, Gilgit four, Murree five and Muzaffarabad eight degree centigrade.
+Islamabad and Muzaffarabad nine degree centigrade, Lahore fourteen, Karachi twenty-one, Peshawar eleven, Gilgit five, Quetta and Murree six degree centigrade.

-According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, cold and dry weather is expected in Srinagar, Leh, Pulwama, Anantnag, Shopian and Baramula while dry in Jammu.
+According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, cold and dry weather is expected in Srinagar, Pulwama, Anantnag, Shopian and Baramula and very cold and dry weather is expected in Leh while dry in Jammu.

 Temperatures recorded this morning: